SparkMakerspace/3d-printing-guide/index.md

 The first thing we look at is the quality tab.
 The main things we can adjust here are:

-1. Layer Height: This defines the layer height for layers numbered 0.2 **mm** is the default.
-Values as low as 1.5**mm** can be used for more detailed layer, and up to 3.0**mm** can be used for faster prints.
+1. Layer Height: This defines the layer height for layers numbered 0.2**mm** is the default.
+Values as low as 0.15**mm** can be used for more detailed layer, and up to 0.3**mm** can be used for faster prints.

 2. First Layer Height: This defines the layer height for the first layer only.
 It should be set between 100% and 120% the other layers’ height.